industrialdev/wicket-wp-account-centre/docs/engineering/mdp-api.md

 *   updating communication preferences

-*   onboarding, purchasing and renewing a memberships (When paired with FuseBill)
+*   onboarding, purchasing and renewing a memberships (When paired with FuseBill)"